Montreal Summit on Innovation (MSI)

 > Interactive circuit and cocktail presented by Maison de l'Innovation Sociale (MIS)

-In a cocktail setting, MSI attendees will get to explore an interactive circuit where 10 collaborative research projects will be displayed:
+In a cocktail setting, MSI attendees have get to explore an interactive circuit where 10 collaborative research projects have been displayed:

 1. Michel Séguin - Baromètre de l’image coopérative, UQAM